dolphindb/release/1.00/README.md

 * Added linear programming function: `linprog`. (**1.00.7**)
 * Added function `hashBucket` to calculate the partition index of the data to be written, which is convenient for parallel writing. (**1.00.8**)
 * Added function `capacity` to get the capacity of a vector, i.e. the number of elements it can hold based on the current memory allocation. (**1.00.9**)
-* * Added function `keyedTable` to create a keyed table.
-When appending to a keyed table, if a new row has the same primary key value as an existing row, the existing row will be overwritten with the new row. (**1.00.10**)
+* Added keyedTable.
+When the newly added data has the same primary key value in the keyedTable, it will overwrite the data of the same primary key. (** 1.00.10 **)

 > Bug fix: